November 16, 2019

 To drive to the start from Blenheim, take SH 1 and travel 22 km south from Blenheim.
 Then turn west (i.e. right) at the Awatere Road intersection.
 Drive 87 km up to the race start at the Cottage.
 A large part of this is a metal road and total travel time from Blenheim is 2 1/2 to 3 hours.

 Camping at the DOC camping area Cob Cottage will be permitted on the night prior to this event.
 You need a tent or a campervan.
 There are long drop toilets and portaloos only.

 To drive to the start from Christchurch via Hanmer Springs, you need to drive through Molesworth Station on the evening of Friday 16th November or the morning of Saturday 17th November (Race Day).
-You can do so provided that DOC opens the road to the public in early November (as they did the last three years).

 Race Distances and Course Description: